 |After the 8th week of the semester||0%|

-The School of Law offers numerous scholarship awards thanks to the generosity of our alumni and friends of the university.
-Scholarships are awarded based on merit and other designated qualifications and are guaranteed for the three years of law school.
-They are not contingent on maintaining a particular rank in class or cumulative GPA.
+The School of Law offers numerous scholarship awards thanks to the generosity of the alumni and friends of the university.
+Scholarships are awarded based on merit and other designated qualifications, and they are guaranteed for the three years of law school.
+They are not contingent on maintaining a particular rank in class or a specified cumulative grade-point average.
 Every applicant is automatically reviewed for scholarship consideration.

 The School of Law's Financial Aid Committee administers all forms of financial assistance available through Washington University.
 The sources of aid are the School of Law's own scholarship funds and the Direct Loan Program.

 The School of Law makes every effort to meet the minimum financial needs of each enrolled student.
 Consistent with the policy of most professional schools, we assume that students will bear the primary cost burden of their educational expenses.
 Therefore, long-term loans are the primary source of financial assistance.

 To apply for loans, students must complete the Free Application for Federal Student Aid (FAFSA) and the Washington University Application for Financial Aid.